kabirwalia8300/textDirect/README.md

 startlocation endlocation
 ```

 You will then receive a reply within a few seconds with step by step instructions.
+(Will soon add language and travel mode ability)